Carlota Joaquina of Spain: Life in the Portuguese court

-Nevertheless, the climate in the Braganza court differed in many respects from that of the cheerful Spanish court.
-While in other parts of the Europe they represented the mark of a new society based on the Age of Enlightenment principles, in Portugal the Catholic Church still imposed norms prohibiting all types of amusement.
+The climate in the Bragança court differed in many respects from that of the cheerful Spanish court.
+While in other parts of Europe they represented the mark of a new society based on the Age of Enlightenment principles, in Portugal the Catholic Church still imposed norms prohibiting all types of amusement.
 The dramatization of comedies was banned, including the performance of dances and parties.
 The reign of Queen Maria I was marked by the rise of a conservative group of the nobility and clergy of Portugal; an extremely "boredom" environment, as defined by Dowager Queen Mariana Victoria (Carlota Joaquina's great-aunt).
-In this way, Carlota Joaquina found herself in the midst of a very religious and austere environment, in contrast to the extravagance and the faust to which she was accustomed.
+In this way, Carlota Joaquina found herself in the midst of a very religious and austere environment, in contrast to the extravagance and the happiness to which she was accustomed.
 Despite this, her relationship with her mother-in-law was very tender, as the letters exchanged between them proved.
 The joy and vivacity of Carlota were responsible for the rare hours of relaxation of the Queen.

 Her more liberal habits and customs differed in many ways from that of other women at court.
 Quite traditional in relation to female behavior, Portuguese men disapproved of the ease with which Carlota Joaquina transited in public space, her performance in the political field and her distemper in the family routine.
 Since most Portuguese women were deprived of social life, Carlota Joaquina's offending behavior allowed some malicious rumors about her in the court.
 Some of them were prejudiced, like the Duchess of Abrantès, wife of the French General Junot, who later invaded Portugal.
-During her time in Lisbon, Madame Junot had ridiculed Carlota Joaquina both for her manner of acting and for her dressing, and she had slain her as an extremely ugly woman.
+During her time in Lisbon, Madame Junot had ridiculed Carlota Joaquina both for her manner of acting and for her attire, and she had vilified her as an extremely ugly woman.